Frequently Asked Questions

 A.2

-In principle, only employees who undertake child or MIP-related work (where the usual duties involve regular contact with children or MIPs) can undergo SCRC at the request of employers.
+In principle, only applicants who undertake child-related or MIP-related work (where the usual duties involve regular contact with children or MIPs) can undergo SCRC at the request of employers.
 Applications for the check should be submitted by the eligible applicants voluntarily.
-Employers and employees should communicate with each other beforehand to ascertain that the usual duties of the post involve, or are likely to involve, frequent or regular contact with children or MIPs.
+Employers and the applicant should communicate with each other beforehand to ascertain that the usual duties of the post involve, or are likely to involve, frequent or regular contact with children or MIPs.
 In general, the usual duties of the relevant work may conform to one of the following criteria:

-• providing services mainly for children or MIPs (such as teachers, tutors working in tutorial centres, tutors of interest classes, social workers looking after children, paediatricians and nursing staff, staff working in special schools and hostels, etc);
+• providing services mainly for children or MIPs (such as, teachers, tutors working in tutorial centres, tutors of interest classes, social workers looking after children, paediatricians and nursing staff, tutors working in special schools, private tutors and sports coaches etc);

-• working in premises that provide services for children or MIPs (such as general staff or assistants, librarians, cleaners, janitors, cooks, security staff in schools or tutorial centres, etc); or
+• working in premises that provide services for children or MIPs (such as, general staff or assistants, librarians and cleaners in schools or tutorial centres, etc); or

 Q.3Will existing contract staff be requested to undergo SCRC like prospective employees during renewal of contracts?